-By the time of the action of October 12, 1916, at Gueudecourt, the first contingent of the Newfoundland Regiment, as seen above, had already been serving overseas for well over two years.
-The 2nd (Reserve) Battalion had been formed - in the spring of 1916 - and eleven drafts had been dispatched from Ayr to supplement the strength of the 1st Battalion (see immediately below).
-As for Michael Conran, he had by this time been a soldier of the Newfoundland Regiment for two-hundred twenty-three days.
+By the time of the action of October 12, 1916, at Gueudecourt, the first contingent of the Newfoundland Regiment, as seen above, had already been serving overseas for over two years.
+The 2nd (Reserve) Battalion had been formed - in the spring of 1916 - and multiple drafts had been dispatched from Ayr to supplement the strength of the 1st Battalion (see immediately below).

+As for Alphonso Boyd, he had by this time been a soldier of the Newfoundland Regiment for one-hundred fifty-three days.